 “All migrants, including refugees and asylum seekers are human beings. … Like all of us, they have a right to a safe and secure environment, a right to an adequate standard of living and to participate in the decision-making process that is affecting their future.”

-When Australians rallied across the country in support of the refugees, the Greens’ MP Adam Bandt not only made it clear that the Labor party’s claim that they would ‘manage the camps better’ was no opposition to be proud of (the party having reopened the camps under former leaders Rudd and Gillard) but he cited that under the definition of terror – ‘to use violence and threaten peoples’ lives for political purposes‘ – that Peter Dutton is a terrorist.
+When Australians rallied across the country in support of the refugees, the Greens’ MP Adam Bandt not only made it clear that the Labor party’s claim that they would ‘manage the camps better’ was no opposition to be proud of (the party having reopened the camps under former leaders Rudd and Gillard) but he cited that under the definition of terror – ‘to use violence and threaten peoples’ lives for political purposes‘ – that Peter Dutton was a terrorist.

 So from the UN High Commissioner to the one Australian political party who have always spoken out against offshore detention and then to the men themselves, powerful words were being spoken …

 When Jacinda Ardern, the New Zealand Prime Minister met with Australian Prime Minister Malcolm Turnbull, she outlined an offer to resettle 150 of the Manus refugees in New Zealand.
 However, Malcolm Turnbull rejected the offer which the NZ leader later deemed unacceptable, wanting to pursue further talks to facilitate a resettlement.
 The Australian Prime Minister, though, seemed to ignore the public request during the period that the leaders were both present at the East Asia Summit.
+“It’s the wrong decision to send people to New Zealand because in the end you’ll start the boats, people will fill up the vacancies we’ve created in Nauru, you’ll get the deaths at sea again and I’m just not going to preside over that arrangement,” Peter Dutton said.
+However in April 2018, it was revealed that despite Dutton’s reluctance, government papers indicated that Australia had asked the New Zealand government to keep its offer on the table, in case plans to re-home Manus Island detainees in the US fell through.
+However, a memo from the Ministry of Foreign Affairs and Trade also revealed that the New Zealand offer was not without caveat – with New Zealand preferring to to accept refugees in family units from Nauru, rather than the single men who were housed on Manus Island.

 On the 9th, the men within the Manus centre were given two days to leave or “force may be used to relocate those who refuse to move voluntarily“.
 Within a few hours, the remaining fences began to be removed.